-Calculating From Watts and Volts
+Calculating from Watts and Volts

-Find the voltage of your power source.
+Determine the voltage of your power source.
 In the United States, most household outlets run at 120 volts, although some, such as those for electric stoves or dryers, often run at 220 volts.
 If your power source is a battery, you will need to look up the voltage.
 Larger batteries are often 9 or 12 volts, while smaller closed cell batteries, such as C, AA or AAA, run between 1 and 3 volts, depending on size and composition.

-To calculate the amperage draw from your device, divide the wattage rating by the voltage from your power source.
+Divide the wattage rating by the voltage from your power source.
 For example, if you have a 100-watt light bulb in a lamp that is plugged into a 120-volt outlet, it will draw 0.83 amps.

-Calculating From Ohms and Volts
+Calculating from Ohms and Volts

 Use Ohm’s law to calculate amps using resistance.
 Many appliances have a listed resistance.
-The wire connecting the circuit also has a variable resistance; in the same sense, you can fit less water through a garden hose than a fire hose.
+The wire connecting the circuit also has a variable resistance.
+In the same sense, you can fit less water through a garden hose than a fire hose.
 You don’t need to include this resistance unless you have a lot of wire or need to be very accurate.

 Find the voltage of your power source as you would when calculating from watts and volts.